-EXAMPLE: Under the OCSLA, the Jones Act is extended to artificial islands and similar structures, as well as to mobile oil drilling rigs, drilling platforms, and other devices attached to the seabed of the OCS for the purpose of resource extraction and/or exploration operations.
-This includes drilling rigs located on the OCS, which are considered points or places in the United States for purposes of the Jones Act.
-Similarly, floating, anchored warehouse vessels, when anchored on the OCS to supply drilling rigs on the OCS, are also coastwise points.24
+EXAMPLE: CBP interprets the OCSLA to extend the Jones Act to artificial islands and similar structures, as well as to mobile oil drilling rigs, drilling platforms, and other devices attached to the seabed of the OCS for the purpose of resource extraction and/or exploration operations.
+Such objects located on the OCS are considered points or places in the United States for purposes of the Jones Act.
+Similarly, floating warehouse vessels, when anchored on the OCS to supply drilling rigs on the OCS, are also coastwise points.